zhixuan-lin/dotfiles/README.md

 pip install yapf
 ```

-Note, you should install `pylint` and `jedi-language-server` under the virtual environment you want to get correct behavior.
-They check the imported module files. `flake8` checks files individually.
+Note, you should install `pylint` under the virtual environment you want to get correct behavior. **It is not aware of the virtual environment.** It checks the imported module files.
+In contrast `flake8` checks files individually.
 It doesn't care about whether the imported module exists or a member exists so it is fine to install it globally.

 Recommended flake8 plugins: